Starosel

 Starosel (Старосел) is a village in central Bulgaria, Hisarya Municipality, Plovdiv Province.
-It lies at the foot of the Sredna Gora mountain range along the shores of Pyasachnik River.
+It lies at the foothills of the Sredna Gora mountain range along the shores of Pyasachnik river.

+History

 Starosel is known for the abundance of ancient Neolithic and Thracian sites, with some finds dating as far back as the 5th-6th millennium BC.
 Evidence from 20th-century excavations reveals that the village burgeoned into an important and wealthy Thracian city in the 5th century BC.

 Among its main features are the underground temple, the largest of its kind in the Balkan Peninsula, built under the Chetinyova Mogila (tumulus) and a mausoleum.
 The temple, as well as the nearby Thracian king's residence under Mount Kozi Gramadi, likely date to the reign of Amadocus II (359-351 BC).

 Another important site, the Horizont tumulus, contains the only known Thracian temple to feature a colonnade (a Doric one).
 It is one of ten tumuli located within the location range.

-The Kings' palace and treasury have also been discovered nearby at Kozi Gramadi at 1200m altitude.
+The Kings' palace and treasury have also been discovered nearby at Kozi Gramadi at 1200 m altitude.
 It was begun under Thracian king Cotys I (384-359 BC).

 The palace is enclosed with a defensive wall preserved up to a height of 2m and two bastions have been revealed.
 Philip II of Macedon broke in and captured the palace in 341BC from king Teres II (351-341 BC) and evidence of severe destruction has been found.
 Among the finds many lead slingshot bullets stamped with the names of Philip's generals Cleobulus and Anaxandros were brought to light within the palace.

+In the Middle Ages the surrounding territory was part of the Bulgarian Empire until it was conquered by the Ottomans in the late 14th century as a result of the Bulgarian–Ottoman wars.

 In 1798, a cell school and a small church dug into the ground were built.
-In 1819, the authorities of Constantinople authorized the construction of a new large church, which existed until the April Uprising.
+In 1819, the authorities of Constantinople allowed the construction of a new large church, which was destroyed by the Ottomans during the April Uprising in 1876.
 Nearly 2000 Bulgarians and a few dozen Gypsies, mostly blacksmiths and ironworkers, lived in Staro Novo selo just before the uprising.
-The village numbered 300 houses and was an important economic center in the area.
-There are 17 mills and 5 cinders on the Sand River, as well as 13 mullets and many workshops for carpentry supplies and supplies.
-There was also the market for cattle.
-Vasil Levski visited the village in 1869 and 1871, establishing a revolutionary committee.

-Later, the village took a massive part in the April Uprising.
+The village numbered 300 houses and was an important economic center in the region.
+There were 17 mills and 5 cinders on the river Pyasachnik, as well as 13 mullets and many workshops for carpentry supplies and supplies.
+There was also a market for cattle.
+The Bulgarian revolutionary Vasil Levski visited the village in 1869 and 1871, establishing a revolutionary committee.
+Later, the village took a massive part in the April Uprising of 1876, which was quelled by the Ottomans.